-This new exhibition will explore Ruskin’s ideas on making through a broad range of historical and contemporary art and craft.
-In the Making brings together work by artists including Grayson Perry, Susan Collis, Edward Coley Burne-Jones and Ruskin himself.
+The exhibition explored Ruskin’s ideas on making through a broad range of historical and contemporary art and craft.
+In the Making brought together work by artists including Grayson Perry, Susan Collis, Edward Coley Burne-Jones and Ruskin himself.

-The second exhibition, Force of Nature; Picturing Ruskin’s Landscape ran from 15 December 2012 to 23 June 2013 and looked at Ruskin’s thoughts concerning landscape.
-In particular, this free exhibition addressed Ruskin’s notions of the physical and emotional truths of landscape art.
-The exhibition is divided into three main themes entitled ‘Mountain in Miniature’, ‘Seeing the Landscape’ and ‘Sensing the Landscape’.
+The second exhibition, Force of Nature; Picturing Ruskin’s Landscape in 2013 looked at Ruskin’s thoughts concerning landscape.
+In particular, the exhibition addressed Ruskin’s notions of the physical and emotional truths of landscape art.
+The exhibition was divided into three main themes entitled ‘Mountain in Miniature’, ‘Seeing the Landscape’ and ‘Sensing the Landscape’.

 Alongside works from the Guild's Ruskin Collection and the Museums Sheffield collections, key loans came from the Tate, the V&A and the Arts Council Collection of contemporary art.